cdap-guides/cdap-mapreduce-guide/README.rst

 What You Will Build
 -------------------

-This guide will take you through building a CDAP application that ingests Apache access log events, computes top 10 client IPs that sends requests in the last hour and query the results.
+This guide will take you through building a CDAP application that uses ingested Apache access log events to compute top 10 client IPs in a specific time-range and query the results.
 You will:

 * Build `MapReduce<http://docs.cask.co/cdap/current/en/dev-guide.html#mapreduce>`_ job to process Apache access log events
 * Use `Dataset <http://docs.cask.co/cdap/current/en/dev-guide.html#datasets>`_ to persist results of the MapReduce job